mutahhar-official/AI-Emotion-Detector/README.md

 **Build AI Applications with Python and Flask**
 **Provider:** IBM

-## Participant

-**Name:** Alex Hales

 ## Credits & Attribution

 This repository was originally forked from the IBM Developer Skills Network project repository.
-The required modifications, implementation, testing, error handling, Flask deployment, and other project work were completed by **Alex Hales** as part of the IBM course.
+The required modifications, implementation other project work were completed as part of the course.
 Original repository:
 https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai

+## Participant

+**Name:** Muhammad Mutahhar Khan